-is an equivalence relation on $\Omega_{\varphi}$. \end{enumerate} \end{theorem} Restricting our potentials to 2-locally functions with the twist condition, we have much more explicit information on the Aubry set.
+is an equivalence relation on $\Omega_{\varphi}$. \end{enumerate} \end{theorem} Restricting our attentions to Lipschitz potentials depending only on the first two coordinates with the twist condition, we have much more explicit information on the Aubry set.
 For a continuous function $h:[0,1]^2\to\R$, we introduce the following notations, which we frequently use in the present paper:

 Moreover, when $h:[0,1]^2\to\R$ is of class $C^2$, we denote its derivative with respect to the $i$-th component by $D_i$ for $i=1,2$ respectively.
 Let $\mathscr{H}$ be the set of $C^2$-functions with the twist condition on $[0,1]^2$, that is,